Why an Incubator?

-The Co-Creators Incubator is a two-year integrative program for missional entrepreneurs that helps grow ministry ideas into viable ventures with a Christ-centered mission.
+The Co-Creators Incubator is a one-year integrative program for missional entrepreneurs that helps grow ministry ideas into viable ventures with a Christ-centered mission.
 The Incubator fosters a spirit of collegiality and collaboration amongst a cohort of Co-Creators, while providing them with resources to enhance and grow their ministries.
 In pursuit of partnership and sustainability, the Co-Creators Incubator will engage both the missional entrepreneurs as well as Creative Partners who may invest in the work of Co-Creators via financial or other means.

 What is a Co-Creator?